segiddins/traveling.engineer/content/posts/2024-in-review.md

 ### sigstore-ruby

-Built and released a pure-Ruby implementation of the sigstore protocols, providing the foundation for RubyGems' signing capabilities.
-The library handles certificate management, transparency log operations, and supports both online and offline signing workflows.
+Built and released a [pure-Ruby implementation](https://github.com/sigstore/sigstore-ruby) of the sigstore client spec, providing the foundation for RubyGems' provenance capabilities.
+The library handles certificate management, transparency log operations, and supports both signing and verification workflows.

 ### RubyGems.org integration

 Implemented sigstore support in RubyGems.org's infrastructure, enabling developers to sign gem releases using their GitHub identities.
-Added new API endpoints, storage systems, and monitoring for the signing pipeline.
+Added new API endpoints, storage systems, client support for pushing gems with provenance.

 ### `gem push` support

-Enhanced the `gem push` command with transparent sigstore signing support, making it seamless for developers to sign their releases, especially in GitHub Actions environments.
+Enhanced the `gem push` command with transparent sigstore signing support, making it seamless for developers to sign their releases in GitHub Actions environments.

 ### What's Next